rohankaps123/Repliance/docs/proposal/proposal.md

 The reason Repliance is unique from sites like Quora and Yahoo!
 Answers is the anonymity and lifespan of posts.
 Isolating commenters from viewing other comments keeps their replies original and not influenced by what others have written, and the automatic deletion of posts (in the nature of apps such as Snapchat) keeps posters feeling comfortable with asking or posting whatever they wish.
 Users are also unable to see or follow the names of other user accounts, which provides a layer of anonymity to let people be completely honest in their replies and feel more comfortable in what they ask or post.

 ##Expected Timeline
+####Author: Kalina Nedkova 2/23/2015

+2/21/2015 - 2/28/2015  (1 week)
+  +  look for similar apps to guarantee Repliance is unique
+  +  find useful libraries

+2/28/2015 - 3/14/2015  (2 weeks)
+  +  Skeleton describing how the code will work
+  +  Database setup
+  +  User interface

+3/14/2015 - 3/28/2015  (2 weeks)
+  +  Be able to make a user account
+  +  Be able to send photos/text to other users
+  +  Front-end

+3/28/2015 - 4/11/2015  (2 weeks)
+  +  Be able to receive comments on posts
+  +  Limit how long a post stays available to other users

+4/11/2015 - 4/25/2015 (2 weeks)
+  +  Testing and debugging
+  +  Complete final version of the app
+  +  Final presentation

+Additional features if time permits:
+  +  Sponsored question

 ##Project Funding